lmmx/netwalk/README.md

 - N.B. the power unit shown in the figure here [from a paper] has two outputs, whereas the one coded for in this library has from one to three, in line with the game [at this link](http://www.logicgamesonline.com/netwalk)

-- In the component classes I call the connectors 'wires' but elsewhere I call them 'pipes' since they're kind of chunky and the colour change looks like something flowing through - it doesn't really matter

 ## TODO

 - [x] write tests for all components